 This is a gap that the market has not been able to fill so far.
 New traders are not as savvy as the older ones.
 While there may be enough YouTube videos or upskilling players helping them pick up the tricks of the trade through theory and a few live trade sessions here and there, the vast majority of them do not follow the basic hygiene of being a trader, i.e Building a solid trade setup.

-The answer would be No. New traders need risk management systems, a chart to track their daily earnings or losses, discipline on setting targets, stop losses, risk to reward ratios which today is typically done outside of the brokerage platform and on excel sheets.
+The answer would be No. New traders need risk management systems, a chart to track their daily earnings or losses, discipline in setting targets, stopping losses, and risk-to-reward ratios, which today is typically done outside of the brokerage platform and on excel sheets.

 After all, investing in financial freedom is the winning bet of them all!